Mahesh-Venkat/pexels/README.md

 ###### Android Tech Stack

-- This app follows  one activity, multi fragmet pattern
+- This app follows  one activity, multi fragment pattern
 - Paging 3 for Pagination
-- Glide to load images in Recyclever Grid Layout Manager
+- Glide to load images in Recycler Grid Layout Manager
-- Navigation lib for page naviagatio
+- Navigation lib for page navigation
 - Built a TouchImageView with the help of this https://stackoverflow.com/a/54474455/2470900, Thanks to Zain
 - Room DB for caching data
-- Flow and livedata types  for Data exchange on layers
+- Flow and livedata types  for Data exchange on different layers
 - ViewBinding and DatingBinding
+- SavedStateHandle to store the content of the searched text

 ###### How to run the app

-The app is trageted to Android sdk 31.
+The app is targeted to Android sdk 31.
 You will need Pexels API key to get this app up and running.
 You can get the api key from here https://www.pexels.com/api/.
 Once you get the api key, place it in your local.properties and you should be good to run the app on your Android studio